DipoDM/contact/README.md

 A Visa Contacts App ☺️

-## Getting Started

-An app for the users list of contacts that are on the Visa 💳 😎
+### An app for the users list of contacts that are on the Visa 💳 😎

 🔥🔥🔥 A few resources used in this project 🔥🔥🔥: